BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over 4500 construction defect and claims related expert designations, the Mary Esther, Florida Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides construction related trial support and expert consulting services to the industry's leading construction attorneys, Fortune 500 builders, insurers, owners, as well as a variety of public entities.
-In connection with regional assets which comprise licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings regional experience and local capabilities to Mary Esther and the surrounding areas.
+Drawing from more than 4500 building and claims related expert witness designations, the Mary Esther, Florida Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides general construction investigation, trial and claims support services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+In connection with in house assets which include licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the organization brings national experience and local capabilities to Mary Esther and the surrounding areas.

 Construction Expert Witness News & Info